dimgerasimou/binaries/dwmblocks/README.md

 ### Usage

 Reports the battery level, status and the power manager's status.
-(Need to be selected before compile time);

 ### Dependencies

-- optimus-manager or envy (both are optional, disable in .c file)
+- optimus-manager

 ## bluetooth